← Back to home

 GitHub Action setup

 The Envilder GitHub Action pulls secrets from AWS SSM or Azure Key Vault into .env files during your CI/CD workflow.
-No build step needed — the action is pre-built and ready to use from GitHub Marketplace.
+No build step needed.
+The action is pre-built and ready to use from GitHub Marketplace.

 Prerequisites